Phonics at Hethersett VC Primary School

 Children need to learn to read as quickly as reasonably possible, so they can move from learning to read, to reading to learn, giving them access to the treasure house of reading.
 Our expectations of progression are aspirational yet achievable if we maintain pace, practice and participation by all children.
 Children who are not keeping-up with their peers will be given additional practice immediately through keep-up sessions.

 The structure of a phonics lesson:

-There are 4 elements to a Letters and Sounds session:
+There are 4 elements to a phonics session:

 Review - Flashcards should be used daily to recap graphemes previously taught.
 Along with a reading or writing activity reviewing the previous week/days learning.
 This section should be very fast paced and allow children to apply their prior learning quickly.

 Teach – This section should have some new learning and teach reading or writing skills.
 It should include any songs and actions from

 Practise – This section should allow children to practise their reading/writing skills.
 This could be done with words, phrases or sentences.
 Children should be supported where necessary and work amongst peers e.g. playing games together to apply their teach section.